acriptis/bert_ner_tf_serving_estimator/README.md

 in `bert_ner_preprocessor.py`.
 So if you have data in CONLL-2003 NER format (suppose it is placed in file <BIO_DATASET_PATH>) you need to cnvert it to tensorflow friendly tfrecord format.

-## convert dataset from BIO-markup into TF records dataset
+## Convert dataset from BIO-markup into TF records dataset

 General usage:
 `cat <BIO_DATASET_PATH> | ./bio2tf.py <TFRECORD_DATASET_PATH>`